 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Despite having already experienced the Great Ocean Road on our previous travels through Australia, we knew that this is a destination was worth a second look at a much slower pace to really take it all in.
+Despite having already experienced the Great Ocean Road on our previous travels through Australia, we knew that this is a destination worth a second look at a much slower pace to really take it all in.

 Great Ocean Road, Victoria, Australia